x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing-policies/create-a-sharing-policy.md

 ## How do you know this worked?

-To verify that you have successfully created the sharing policy, run the following Exchange Management Shell command to view the sharing policy information.
+To verify that you have successfully created the sharing policy, run the following command to view the sharing policy information.

 ```
 Get-SharingPolicy <policy name> | format-list
 ```

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).